keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2018.md

 ### Quizzes

-Short reading quizzes will assess that you read the assigned text.
+Short reading quizzes or "pull questions" may be assigned.
+These assess that you read the assigned text.
 These are "easy points" if you are diligent in reading.
 Some days may not have reading quizzes, and some quizzes may not be announced.
 So always be prepared for a quiz!

-### Tests/Exams
+### Tests/Papers

 Tests and exams will assess how well you have mastered the core material of the class.
-That material includes dates, names, facts, concepts, causes, and arguments pertaining to the history of Macedon, Greece, Rome, Israel, and the Early Church.
+Most tests will consist of short to medium-length papers covering assigned topics.